-Standard Evidence as at March 2024 С The leadership team demonstrates in its actions and behaviours responsibility for governance and internal control Financial Regulations in the Constitution set out the rules, to ensure robust internal control over the Council's finances.
-The system and arrangements for financial performance management and budget monitoring demonstrate sound internal monitoring and control and have formal and well published arrangements for Member and officer oversight and transparency.
-Internal Audit is provided by the Southern Internal Audit Partnership.
-They meet with Directors to plan the audit programme that is focussed on areas of concern raised in the risk register.
-The quarterly audit report is discussed at ELT and Regulation, Audit and Accounts Committee (RAAC).
+Standard Evidence as at March 2025 С The leadership team demonstrates in its actions and behaviours responsibility for governance and internal control Financial Regulations are part of the Constitution set out the rules, to ensure robust internal control over the Council's finances.
+The system and arrangements for financial performance management and budget monitoring demonstrate sound internal monitoring and control and have formal and well published arrangements for Member and officer oversight and transparency. • Internal Audit is provided by the Southern Internal Audit Partnership.
+They meet with Executive Directors to plan the audit programme that is focussed on areas of concern raised in the risk register.
+The quarterly audit report is discussed at ELT and the Regulation, Audit and Accounts Committee (RAAC).
 Control is maintained through regular management information, supervision, and a structure of delegation and accountability.
 The Council's financial management arrangements conform to the governance requirements of the CIPFA 'Statement on the Role of the Chief Financial Officer in Local Government 2010.'
 A continuous review is maintained.
-A full review of Financial Regulations was undertaken and a new version was approved at County Council in March 2023, with a review of the Financial Procedures in progress.
-Each Director is required to review the use of internal governance systems for their area of responsibility, through an assurance mapping process.
+A full review of the Council's Financial Regulations was undertaken and a new version was approved at County Council in March 2024, with further Pension Fund updates approved in October 2024.
+The Financial Procedures have been refreshed to align to the updated regulations. • Each Executive Director is required to review the use of internal governance systems for their area of responsibility, through an assurance mapping process.
 The statements made, based on the assurance mapping, are used to identify broader governance issues.
 Evidence of assurance given is noted in the annual assurance statement for each directorate.
 These include identified actions.
 From both sources, relevant governance assurance implications are included in this document.

-D The authority applies the CIPFA/SOLACE Delivering Good Governance in Local Government: Framework (2016) The Council's Annual Governance Statement is jointly signed by both the Leader and the Chief Executive and approved by RAAC at the same time as the approval of the audited financial statements.
+Standard Evidence as at March 2025 D The authority applies the CIPFA/SOLACE Delivering Good Governance in Local Government: Framework (2016) • The Council's Annual Governance Statement (AGS) is jointly signed by both the Leader and the Chief Executive and approved by RAAC at the same time as the approval of the audited financial statements.
 Updates on the agreed action plan are discussed at ELT and reviewed at RAAC.
 The 'Officer Guide to Governance' provides details of governance framework in an easy access format for officers.
+The Chief Executive, Monitoring Officer and Chief Finance Officer comply with the 'Golden Triangle' principles as set out in the Code of Practice on Good Governance published by SOLACE in June 2024 Following a governance review undertaken during 2024/25, there are plans for the Governance Committee to endorse the draft AGS ahead of approval by RAAC.
+This will start from June 2025.